hyperledger-archives/sawtooth-rfcs/text/0000-consensus-api.md

 - There are no "consensus-specific" messages; consensus is an emergent property of the fork-resolution logic.

-Examples of _Nakamoto-style_ consensus algorithms include Proof-of-Work (PoW) and Proof-of-Elapsed-Time (PoET).
+Examples of _lottery_ consensus algorithms include Proof-of-Work (PoW) and Proof-of-Elapsed-Time (PoET).

 ## Overview of the Consensus Engine